Trumpet CDs and Digital Albums Featuring Eddie Lewis

 Unadorned Trumpet Carols is the sequel to our Unadorned Trumpet Hymns album.
 As with the hymns, these Christmas carols are recorded without any embellishments of any sort.
 Performing the carols this way has a calming effect that counterbalances the hustle and bustle of the modern Christmas season.
 And the best news of all is that we have an adult friendly, coloring book that goes with it.

-Eddie recorded 49 traditional Christian hymns.
+Eddie recorded 49 traditional Christian hymns on trumpet for this very unique CD.
 This is the music Eddie grew up with, singing in church from when he was just a toddler.
 The hymns in this collection are completely unembellished.
 There are no modulations, no jazzed up rhythms, no fancy endings, and not even a grace note.
 Hymns are powerful melodies that can stand on their own without all the extra fluff.

 This is a collection of 44 of Eddie Lewis’ original compositions for various trumpet instrumentations.
 There are trumpet solos, duets, trios, quartet, quintets, sextets, septets, octets and even one twelve piece work called Trumpets of Jubilee.